jldec/multi-worker/README.md

 }
 ```

-# Durable Object RPC
+## Durable Object RPC
 [do2](do2/src/index.ts) calls Durable Object in [do1](do1/src/index.ts) using worker-to-worker RPC.

-The reason for the this experiment was to work around a [limitation](https://github.com/cloudflare/workers-sdk/issues/5918) of the current wrangler-miniflare setup, which prevents calling the durable object via RPC from a separate worker (not the durable object "host").
+This additional experiment was motivatec by the current [limitation](https://github.com/cloudflare/workers-sdk/issues/5918) in wrangler & miniflare, which prevents calling the durable object via RPC from a separate worker.

-In this case the workaround was to use worker-to-worker RPC to forward RPC calls.
-The RPC method signatures in the worker require an extra parameter to resolve the durable object instance.
+In this case the workaround is to use worker-to-worker RPC between workers to forward RPC calls.
+The RPC method signatures in the host worker require an extra parameter to resolve the durable object instance before forwarding the call.

 ### do2
 ```ts